 You cannot deduct premiums you pay on your life insurance.
-Premiums you pay on life insurance policies assigned to your ex-spouse may be deductible as alimony.
+You may be able to deduct, as alimony, premiums you pay on life insurance policies assigned to your ex-spouse.
 See Publication 504 for information on alimony.

 Lobbying Expenses

 You cannot deduct amounts paid or incurred for lobbying expenses.
 These include expenses to: